DavitSargsyan001/SmartHomie/README.md

 ## Acknowledgments

-- Thank you to XYZ for the APIs.
+- Thank you to for the APIs.
-- Inspired by XYZ project.
+- Inspired by project.
 - Special thanks to our professor/mentor Afshin Amini for the guidance.